dmerejkowsky/dmenv/README.md

 Second, `dmenv` needs a `setup.py` file to work.

-* If you don't have a `setup.py` yet, you can run `dmenv init --name <project name>` to generate one.
+* If you don't have a `setup.py` yet, you can run `dmenv init <project name>` to generate one.
 In this case, make sure to read the comments inside and edit it to fit your needs.

 * If you already have one, please note that `dmenv` uses the `extras_require` keyword with a `dev` key